|

 The Istituto degli Innocenti was designed and built between 1421 and 1434 by Brunelleschi and this building marks the revival of classical architecture in the city.
 Inside there are pillars, arches, cloisters and a museum displaying works of art by Luca della Robbia, Ghirlandaio and Rossellino.

-Art gallery open: daily 08:30 to 14:00
+Open hours: daily 08:30 to 14:00

 Tel: +39 (0) 55 283 078